-- About 75% of the world's population depends upon plants or plant extracts for medicines. - The wonder drug Penicillin used as an antibiotic is derived from a fungus called penicillium. - Likewise, we get Tetracyclin from a bacterium. - Quinine, the cure for malaria is obtained from the bark of Cinchona tree, while Digitalin is obtained from foxglove (Digitalis) which is an effective cure for heart aliments. - Recently vinblastin and vincristine, two anticancer drugs, have been obtained from Periwinkle (Catharanthus) plant, which possesses anticancer alkaloids. - A large number of marine animals are supposed to possess anti-cancer properties which are yet to be explored systematically.
+- The wonder drug Penicillin used as an antibiotic is derived from a fungus called penicillium. - Likewise, we get Tetracyclin from a bacterium. - Quinine, the cure for malaria is obtained from the bark of Cinchona tree, while Digitalin

+- Recently vinblastin and vincristine, two anticancer drugs, have been obtained from Periwinkle (Catharanthus) plant, which possesses anticancer alkaloids. - A large number of marine animals are supposed to possess anti-cancer properties which are yet to be explored systematically.